Hooker with a heart of gold: Historical development

-Prostitutes appear in ancient Greek literature as far back as the Archaic period, such as in the work of Archilochus, though initially with little focus on their moral qualities.
-The good prostitute (or more specifically good hetaira, a type of high-end prostitute) emerged as a stereotype in middle ancient Greek comedy, for example, in Antiphanes's Hydria.
-The good prostitute appeared even more frequently in new ancient Greek comedy.
-The work of Menander is known for its treatment of the trope, as seen in Plutarch's Table Talks, where Plutarch commends Menander as suitable for use at Symposia because the dramatist had his heroes break off relations with bad prostitutes, but sometimes marry them if they were good.
+Sex workers appear in ancient Greek literature as far back as the Archaic period, such as in the work of Archilochus, though initially with little focus on their moral qualities.
+The “good” sex worker (or more specifically “good” hetaira, a type of high-end sex worker) emerged as a stereotype in middle ancient Greek comedy, for example, in Antiphanes's Hydria.
+The “good” sex worker appeared even more frequently in new ancient Greek comedy.
+The work of Menander is known for its treatment of the trope, as seen in Plutarch's Table Talks, where Plutarch commends Menander as suitable for use at Symposia because the dramatist had his heroes break off relations with ‘bad’ sex workers, but sometimes marry them if they were “good”.

-In classical Roman literature, the prostitute was commonly portrayed as especially selfish – the stereotypically bad woman against whom the femina bona (good woman, typically a loyal wife) was contrasted.
-This stigma against prostitutes largely persisted in Western society from Roman times until at least the start of the 21st century.
-Nevertheless, the prostitute with a heart of gold appeared in Roman writings from around the time of Terence; for example, in Terence's Hecyra and in Livy's semi-fictionalised account of Hispala Faecenia.
-The Roman prostitute with a heart of gold was invariably portrayed as an exception to the norm for prostitutes to be selfish and greedy.
-Unlike the Greek "good hetaera", who could sometimes end up marrying elite men, the Roman prostitute with a heart of gold was generally expected to know her place at the margins of Roman society.
+In classical Roman literature, the sex worker was commonly portrayed as especially selfish – the stereotypically bad woman against whom the femina bona (good woman, typically a loyal wife) was contrasted.
+This stigma against sex workers largely persists in Western society from Roman times and into the 21st century.
+Nevertheless, the sex worker with a heart of gold appeared in Roman writings from around the time of Terence.
+For example, in Terence's Hecyra and in Livy's semi-fictionalised account of Hispala Faecenia.
+The Roman sex worker with a heart of gold was invariably portrayed as an exception to the norm for sex workers to be selfish and greedy.
+Unlike the Greek "good hetaera", who could sometimes end up marrying elite men, the Roman sex worker with a heart of gold was generally expected to know her place at the margins of Roman society.

 Subsequent development of the stereotype may also have drawn inspiration from traditions surrounding the Biblical figures of Mary Magdalene and Rahab, or the ancient Indian theatrical tradition of Sanskrit drama where Śudraka's play Mṛcchakatika (The Little Clay Cart) featured a nagarvadhu (courtesan) with a heart of gold named Vasantasena.